-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all activities of the Authority.
+The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all activities of the Authority.
 The Authority reports only governmental activities; it does not have any business-type activities.

-Governmental activities are supported by Mosaic income originating from a development contract between Hardee County Board of County Commissioners and Mosaic Fertilizer, LLC, intergovernmental revenues and proceeds received from the sale of inventory and grants received from the Economic Development Authority.
+Governmental activities are supported by Mosaic income originating from a development contract between Hardee County BOCC and Mosaic, intergovernmental revenues and proceeds received from the sale of inventory and grants received from the Economic Development Authority.